marcosmoyano/simple-cart/README.md

 ## Approach
 ### Highlights
 + There's a single active Cart per-user across all Stores.
+Why?
+I just thought it was a better approach than doing a Cart per-user per-store.
+After you've looked at the code, it'll become clear that it would be just a hard (or easy) to go one way or the other.
 + The Cart is active, if not closed (checked out), for a period of 1 week.
 + After that period, the cart is no longer active and a new Cart is created upon request.
 + The Cart expiry time frame can be changed from the settings directives.